laravel/docs/controllers.md

 #### Shallow Nesting

 Often, it is not entirely necessary to have both the parent and the child IDs within a URI since the child ID is already a unique identifier.
-When using unique identifier such as auto-incrementing primary keys to identify your models in URI segments, you may choose to use "shallow nesting":
+When using unique identifiers such as auto-incrementing primary keys to identify your models in URI segments, you may choose to use "shallow nesting":

     Route::resource('photos.comments', CommentController::class)->shallow();